chaos-mesh/chaos-mesh/README.md

 ![Chaos Operator](./static/chaos-mesh-overview.png)

 Chaos Operator uses [Custom Resource Definition (CRD)](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/) to define chaos objects.
-The current implementation supports three types of CRD objects for fault injection, namely PodChaos, NetworkChaos, and IOChaos, which correspond to the following major actions (experiments):
+The current implementation supports three types of CRD objects for fault injection, namely PodChaos, NetworkChaos, IOChaos, and TimeChaos, which correspond to the following major actions (experiments):

 - pod-kill: The selected pod is killed (ReplicaSet or something similar may be needed to ensure the pod will be restarted).
 - pod-failure: The selected pod will be unavailable in a specified period of time.
+- container-kill: The selected container of pod is killed.
 - netem chaos: Network chaos such as delay, duplication, etc.
 - network-partition: Simulate network partition.
 - IO chaos: Simulate file system faults such as I/O delay, read/write errors, etc.
+- Time chaos: Modify the time obtained by the application to achieve the effect of time skew.

+## Quick Start

-## Prerequisites
+### Prerequisites

 Before deploying Chaos Mesh, make sure the following items have been installed.
 If you would like to have a try on your machine, you can refer to [get-started-on-your-local-machine](#get-started-on-your-local-machine) section.